 Palmer’s own reflection on a course he taught helps me appreciate the courage to be vulnerable.
 He describes a college-level seminar course in which a “Gang of Three” was disruptive in and dismissive of his course.
 Eventually, he angrily confronted these students outside of class, and he got some compliance.
 But he felt awful about the whole experience.

 Palmer identifies the priority issue as twofold: At root, it is about “understanding my identity,” and “nothing I do differently as a teacher will make any difference to anyone if it is not rooted in my nature” (71).

 Indeed, Palmer’s perspective has served me well as I think about potentially negative criticism from colleagues and students.
-By nature and temperament, I tend to grab for methods and techniques to solve relational problems, but the root issue is often first about my character, soul, habits, attitudes, and my heart.
+By nature and temperament, I tend to grab for methods and techniques to solve relational problems, but the root issue is often first about my character, soul, habits, attitudes, and heart.
 Conflict is often a gift that reveals the need for character change, best realized before delving too much into techniques.